Hiwonder-docs/ROSOrin/source/docs/8_Voice_Control_Course.md

 >
 > **Commands must be entered with correct capitalization.
 The Tab key can be used to auto-complete keywords.**

-1. Power on the robot and connect it via the NoMachine remote control software.
+1. Power on the robot and connect it via the VNC remote control software.
 2. Click the terminal icon <img src="../_static/media/chapter_13\section_1/media/image18.png" class="common_img"  style="display:inline;vertical-align:middle;" /> in the system desktop to open a command-line window.
 3. Enter the following command and press **Enter**：